varunverlencar/MotionPlanning/README.md

 # MotionPlanning
-Implements C++, RRT and BiRRT plugin for PR2 robot in OpenRAVE in Ubuntu
+C++ RRT and BiRRT plugin and python for implementation for PR2 robot in OpenRAVE in Ubuntu